 At the start of the lease, you will have to pay a deposit that is often (but not always) equal to a couple of months’ worth of payments.
 In addition, many contracts include a clause that charges an additional fee should you try to end the lease before the agreed upon time.

 This is another very important area for you to consider.
-I know of instances where a 12 month payment penalty was incurred for ending the car lease before the agreed time.
-So, if you think your personal circumstances may change across the duration of the contract, car leasing may be unsuitable for you.
+I know of instances where a 12-month payment penalty was incurred for ending the car lease before the agreed time.
+So, if you think your personal circumstances may change across the duration of the contract, second hand car leasing may be unsuitable for you.

 Business Car Leasing